This initiative contributes to the Smart Cities Marketplace:

 In order to achieve this objective we engage with cities, their service providers and researchers.
 Cities might be wanting to scale their own projects or to replicate successful other city solutions.

-support the buildup of the energy to propel European cities to tackle climate change
+support the build-up of the energy to propel European cities to tackle climate change and the quality of life in cities, for example through energy efficient buildings, urban mobility, connected infrastructure and also by supporting biodiversity;

 Every year (2021-2022): we will set-up two ad-hoc working groups which will each produce a business model white-paper that will be released in Creative Commons Licence.